 Each of us at our own level can and should think about and discuss the lessons of Apollo 1, Challenger, and Columbia in the context of today's efforts-and tomorrow's planning.

-Include reviewing these lessons with your Day of Remembrance.
+Include reviewing these lessons with your organization.